Expand description

 — maps the elements, potentially reusing the existing allocationmap_in_place

-— maps the elements without allocation- conversions between the regular collections, their
+— maps the elements without allocation, failing to compile if not possible- conversions between the regular collections, their

 Fixed*